rancilio-pid/clevercoffee/README.md

 Additional features include:

 * shot timer
-* pre-infusion (reduced initial pressure using a dimmer for the pump)
+* pre-infusion (wip: reduced initial pressure using a dimmer for the pump)
 * brew by weight (using weight cells, no support for external scales yet)
 * brew by time
 * pressure monitoring